-Chemistry (330,333) 1 year, 1.0 credit: grades 10-12: prerequisite: Biology, Algebra 2 or concurrent enrollment in Algebra 2
+Chemistry (330,333) 1 year, 1.0 credit: grades 10-12: prerequisite: Biology, Algebra 2 (may be concurrently enrolled in alg.
+2)

 Chemistry covers matter and its changes.
 Topics discussed include: the scientific method, energy and matter, atomic structure, the Periodic Table and its implications, elements, compounds, chemical formulas and bonding, chemical reactions and equations.
-The mole, stoichiometry, and behaviors of gases and solutions are studied.
+The mole, stoichiometry, and behaviors of gasses and solutions are studied.

-Engineering for the Future (298,299) 1 year, 1.0 credit: grades 10-12: prerequisite: Algebra 2 or concurrent enrollment in Algebra 2: limit 16
+Conceptual Physics (312, 313) 1 year, 1.0 credit: grade 9: prerequisite: None